Start with this course to learn the underlying psychology and sociology that guides user design for making a system interface usable.

-Free iPad Mini Included!
+Free iPad Mini Included with Registration!

 This program is designed for a wide variety of professionals, including business analysts, market researchers, project managers, software engineers, programmers, designers, executives/managers from IT, Marketing and Business.
 Anyone involved in the design and development of software, products, and services can benefit from this course.
 It assumes no prior background in psychology, sociology, human factors, or the disciplines that form the basis for the course content.

 This course provides lecture and project based instruction.
 Over a fun and intense six-day course, you will form project teams to tackle a unique and interesting business objective.
 Immersed in an actual business project environment, complete with client stakeholders and deliverables, you and your team will directly apply course principles to your project.
 Each course project uses real-world examples: students will work with both actual physical products as well as building a supporting online property.
 Ultimately, whether you are developing a product, a web interface, a mobile app, or a new workflow, this course will “weaponize” you with the skills you need to ensure the experience you create supports the bottom-line business goals.

 Upon completion of this program, you will be able to:

 • Research, analyze, and present UX findings and recommendations